Unemployment Insurance Tax (FUTA/SUTA): Massachusetts

 - For SUI tax purposes, taxable wages include all forms of compensation paid to an employee by an employer for work performed.
 See SUI Taxable Wages.

 - Employer SUI contribution rates are assigned depending on which rate schedule is in effect for the year and the employer's experience rating.
+An employer may also be required to pay the Solvency Assessment and/or the Workforce Training Contribution.
 See Contribution Rates; Experience Rating Method.

 - The Massachusetts SUTA dumping law varies from the federal model law by providing higher penalty amounts.
 See SUTA Dumping.